Leelu55/Articulus/README.md

 - [ ] App hints ("Use DDD in a quiet surrounding for better results")
 - [ ] setup CDN and cloud storage for images (BunnyCDN)
 - [ ] don't show StartScreen when there are no words with dueDate == today or new words but StatisticsScreen or GetNewWordPackageScreen (to be implemented)
+- [ ] delete badly pronounced words and add more words

 ### Bugs